hardcodes/lmtyas/README.md

 # Testing

 Tests are at the moment far from complete.

+## Testing - prerequisites

+- Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server is started, see section *[Development](#development)*.
+- A Rsa public and private key with passphrase "12345678901234" are expected to be stored:
+  - `ignore/lmtyas_rsa_private.key`
+  - `ignore/lmtyas_rsa_public.key`

+  See section *[Security - Data Encryption - RSA Keys](#security---data-encryption---rsa-keys)* how to create them.

+## Testing - running

-To run them, enter
+ To run the tests, enter

 ```bash
 cargo test
 ```

-Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server is started, see section *[Development](#development)*.

 If test fails they may still be running.
 To find and kill them and assuming you have no other processes with these speficics, you can enter